Counterfactual Explanations for Integer Optimization Problems: Algorithms

-Since $\bar v\le v$, $(a(v),b(v))$ must also be feasible for \eqref{eq:lower_bound_problem}.
-This proves the result. \end{proof} Problem \eqref{eq:lower_bound_problem} can be solved again by a constraint generation procedure, where we iteratively generate constraints for corresponding solutions $y\in \X$.
+Problem \eqref{eq:lower_bound_problem} can be solved again by a constraint generation procedure, where we iteratively generate constraints for corresponding solutions $y\in \X$.
 An important property of Problem \eqref{eq:lower_bound_problem} is the following: \begin{corollary} The lower bound provided by Lemma \ref{lem:lower_bound} is non-decreasing in $\bar v$. \end{corollary} \begin{proof} This follows immediately from the fact that for $v \ge \bar v$:

 \end{proof}

 The resulting lower bounds can be used as a stopping criterion when iterating over all values $v\in\mathcal C$.
 More precisely, iterate through $\mathcal C$ starting with $v=c_{\min}$ and increasing it.
 For each $v\in\mathcal C$, we can solve \eqref{eq:master_problem} to obtain a feasible weak CE (if the corresponding problem is feasible).
 We can store the best feasible weak CE $(a_{\text{best}},b_{\text{best}})$ and the corresponding distance $d_{\text{best}}=\delta(a_{\text{best}},\hat a) + \delta(b_{\text{best}},\hat b)$.
 At the same time, for the current $v$, we can calculate the lower bound \eqref{eq:lower_bound_problem} with $\bar v = v$.
 If this lower bound is at least as large as the best known value $d_{\text{best}}$, we can terminate early and $(a_{\text{best}},b_{\text{best}})$ is an optimal weak CE.
 The whole procedure is presented in Algorithm \ref{alg:weak_only_constraint_mutable}.